Skip to content

 • Xian metrics

-• BDS status and spool ABCI query URLs when service_node is enabled
+• BDS status and spool ABCI query URLs when services.bds.enabled is true

 • dashboard and dashboard status when enabled